erikandersson96/portfolio-project-two/README.md

 ### Easy difficulty

+* When the user press `Easy` in the difficulty selector the JavaScript checks in radioButtons function if the current difficulty is the same as the `Easy` button radio class name, so the right game interface displays for `Easy` difficulty.

 ![Screenshot of Easy Interface](/assets/images/erikgameinterface1.png)

 ### Medium difficulty

+* When the user press `Medium` in the difficulty selector the JavaScript checks in radioButtons function if the current difficulty is the same as the `Medium` button radio class name, so the right game interface displays for `Medium` difficulty.

 ![Screenshot of Medium Interface](/assets/images/erikgameinterface3.png)

 ### Hard difficulty

+* When the user press `Hard` in the difficulty selector the JavaScript checks in radioButtons function if the current difficulty is the same as the `Hard` button radio class name, so the right game interface displays for `Hard` difficulty.

 ![Screenshot of Hard Interface](/assets/images/erikgameinterface2.png)